Small Business Interview: Chauniqua Major, Project Pop

 How do you balance work and life owning a small business?

 It’s really fun and challenging.
 Every day is different, so planning what you do know will happen is key.
-My prayer life and relationship with God are what keep me balanced.
-I also love to workout during my lunch break or at night, and pop popcorn at night and on the weekend.
+My prayer life and relationship with God are what keeps me balanced.
+I also love to workout during my lunch break or at night and pop popcorn at night and on the weekend.

 You must learn to put everything in your calendar and learn to stick to your schedule.
 I cannot stress how important is to guard your schedule as if your life depended on it.
 If you have Saturdays at 9 a.m. blocked off for budgeting, do not let anyone, any call or any opportunity impact that.
 Your meetings with yourself are just as important as your meetings with others.

 Don’t forget to have fun.
 Travel, go on dates and be creative.
 I recently started contributing to sites and blogs as a writer, and I love it!